 EPA Proposes Strong National Drinking Water Standards

-In 2023, the U.S. EPA proposed the first nationwide enforceable limits on the amount of six highly toxic PFAS chemicals allowed in drinking water.
-For PFOA and PFOS, EPA proposed individual drinking water limits (known as Maximum Contaminant Levels or MCLs) of 4 ppt per chemical.
+In 2024, the U.S. EPA finalized a rule to establish the first nationwide enforceable limits on the amount of six highly toxic PFAS chemicals allowed in drinking water.
+For PFOA and PFOS, EPA adopted individual drinking water limits (known as Maximum Contaminant Levels or MCLs) of 4 ppt per chemical.
 For the other four PFAS (PFNA, PFBS, PFHxS, and GenX), EPA proposed an enforceable limit designed to address those chemicals’ combined effects as a mixture.
 While we want to ultimately eliminate PFAS in drinking water, EPA’s proposed standards represent the strongest standards that are currently technically feasible.

 In 2020, New York State set MCL’s of 10 ppt for both PFOA and PFOS.
 While the standards were among the strongest of any state in the nation at the time, new science is clearly demonstrating that we must do more to protect clean drinking water by adopting EPA’s proposed standards.
 Adopting these drinking water standards will protect drinking water in New York, Connecticut, and throughout the nation and prevent thousands of premature deaths.
-CCE continues to advocate that EPA adopt their proposed standards as soon as possible.
+CCE continues to advocate that New York State adopt EPA’s new standards as soon as possible.

 Interactive Long Island Map: Is there PFAS in Your Water?